Palatine Bridge, New York

 Palatine Bridge is a village in Montgomery County, New York, United States.
-The population was 737 at the 2010 census.
-The basis of the name is the community's location in a region settled by Palatine Germans.
-The Village of Palatine Bridge is in the Town of Palatine.
-The community is in the western part of the county, west of Amsterdam.
+The population was 796 at the 2020 census.
+The name refers to the community's location in a region settled by Palatine Germans.
+The village is in the town of Palatine.

 History

 Palatine Bridge was settled in 1723.
 A bridge across the Mohawk River here built in 1798 gave the community its name.
 The village was incorporated in 1867.

-The Frey House, Palatine Bridge Freight House, and Webster Wagner House are listed on the National Register of Historic Places.
+The Frey House and Palatine Bridge Freight House are listed on the National Register of Historic Places.
 In 2019 most of the developed portion of the village was listed on the Register as the Palatine Bridge Historic District.